Coffeezilla: Save the Kids token

-Safemoon
+SafeMoon

-In April 2022, Findeisen accused the SafeMoon team for misappropriating millions of dollars.
-According to Findeisen, Safemoon CEO John Karony, has been removing funds from the liquidity pool which is the primary explanation for the crypto's price pattern.
-Findeisen found evidence of transactions that showed Safemoon's liquidity wallet moving funds to a wallet dubbed the "Gabe (6abe) wallet" which withdrew funds to a separate company run by Karony.
-Former SafeMoon CTO Thomas "Papa" Smith was the only person who responded to Findeisen's claims stating that funds were taken from the “locked liquidity pool” before Karony’s appointment.
+In April 2022, Findeisen accused the SafeMoon team of misappropriating millions of dollars.
+According to Findeisen, Safemoon CEO John Karony had been removing funds from the liquidity pool, which is the primary explanation for the crypto's price pattern.
+Findeisen found evidence of transactions that showed SafeMoon's liquidity wallet moving funds to a wallet dubbed the "Gabe (6abe) wallet" which withdrew funds to a separate company run by Karony.
+Former SafeMoon CTO Thomas "Papa" Smith was the only person who responded to Findeisen's claims stating that funds were taken from the "locked liquidity pool" before Karony's appointment.
 He sent Smith evidence of this in the form of a blockchain transaction showing an outflow of 36.7 trillion tokens from the liquidity pool, dated March 5, 2021.
-Former SafeMoon CTO, Thomas Smith who had a role as a blockchain advisor for StrikeX, was dismissed by the company after the fraud allegations uncovered by Findeisen.
-Coffeezilla has made multiple other reports on Safemoon, including the pump and dump scheme against many influencers including Soulja Boy, Logan Paul, Lil Yachty, Ben Phillips amongst others as well as highlighting the controversy surrounding the Safemoon CEO suing his own mother.
+Former SafeMoon CTO, Thomas Smith, who had a role as a blockchain advisor for StrikeX, was dismissed by the company after the fraud allegations uncovered by Findeisen.
+Coffeezilla has made multiple other reports on SafeMoon, including the pump-and-dump scheme against many influencers, including Soulja Boy, Logan Paul, Lil Yachty, Ben Phillips, among others, as well as highlighting the controversy surrounding the SafeMoon CEO suing his own mother.

 FTX

-Findeisen additionally was active during the bankruptcy of FTX, interviewing FTX founder Sam Bankman-Fried on three occasions and describing Bankman-Fried's responses during the last interview as an admission of fraud.
+Findeisen was additionally active during the bankruptcy of FTX, interviewing FTX founder Sam Bankman-Fried on three occasions and describing Bankman-Fried's responses during the last interview as an admission of fraud.
 In light of his involvement with investigating FTX in particular, The Washington Post credited Findeisen as one of the most powerful independent news sources when it comes to the cryptocurrency industry.

-In a February 2023 appearance on the Lex Fridman Podcast, Findeisen bashed Bankman-Fried even further, explaining his whole process behind exposing the FTX scandal.
+Bankman-Fried was arrested in The Bahamas on December 12, 2022, and convicted of wire fraud and conspiracy in the United States v.
+Bankman-Fried trial for crimes directly related to FTX.
+Then, on March 28, 2024, Bankman-Fried was sentenced to 25 years in prison.

 CryptoZoo

 In December 2022, Findeisen published a three-part series on NFT-based game CryptoZoo, a project Logan Paul developed and founded.
-He criticized the project for not delivering on its promises and alleged that the team engaged in market manipulation.
-In a now-deleted video, Paul responded to the allegations, while also threatening legal action against Findeisen for defamation and claiming that Findeisen broke "criminal and civil laws" by uploading a recording of a phone call with his manager, Jeff Levinan.
-He has since withdrawn the threat.
+He criticized the project for not delivering on its promises and said that the team engaged in market manipulation.
+In a now-deleted video, Paul responded to the allegations, while also threatening legal action against Findeisen for defamation and claiming that Findeisen broke "criminal and civil laws" by uploading a recording of a phone call with his manager, Jeff Levin.
+He withdrew the threat in January 2023.

+On June 27, 2024, Paul filed a lawsuit for defamation against Findeisen, along with his company, Coffee Break Productions, complaining that Findeisen had spread false information about Paul's connection with CryptoZoo.
+In August 2024, Findeisen responded in a video asserting that the lawsuit is a strategic move to block investigations into Liquid Marketplace, a company co-owned by Paul, which has been accused by Canadian authorities of "multi-layered fraud".